JamesHickers/Vaporware-XE-Lite/README.md

 VaporWareXE Lite is **no longer maintained and will never receive another update**.

-The original Vaporware project was eventually **moved and replaced by NiggaHub**, which became the active continuation of the broader project.
+The original Vaporware project was **moved and replaced by NiggaHub**, which became the active continuation of the broader project.

-NiggaHub was later moved from GitHub to **Codeberg**, where the current project is maintained.
+NiggaHub was later moved from GitHub to **Codeberg**, where the current project continues.

 ---